Lanín Volcano

 Overall time: 3–6 days

-Main focus: volcano views, lakes, relaxed nature
+Main focus: volcano views, lakes, low-traffic nature

 Best season: November–March